In the News

 A decision on whether Ontario Power Generation will be allowed to build a dump for low and intermediate-level nuclear waste a mile from the Lake Huron shoreline has been delayed at least two months.

-The announcement was issued Thursday night by
+The announcement was issued Thursday night by a member of recently-elected Canadian Prime Minister Justin Trudeau’s cabinet.

 February 18, 2016